matthiasleitner/EthernetBonjour/README.md

 int begin(const char* bonjourName);
 In order to initialize the library, you must call begin() before any other library method, but after your Ethernet shield itself has been initialized, preferably within your setup() function.
 When you initialize the library, you can supply an (arbitrary) name under which your Arduino board can then be referenced on the network.

-The default name is "arduino", which means that you can access the board conveniently on the Bonjour network via the MDNS name "arduino.local" — However, do not attach the ".local" postfix when you specify the name in begin().
+The default name is "arduino", which means that you can access the board conveniently on the Bonjour network via the MDNS name "arduino.local" ï¿½ However, do not attach the ".local" postfix when you specify the name in begin().

 The method will return a non-zero result if the library could be initialized successfully, otherwise 0 will be returned.